maxibor/meetdock/README.md

                       Default = 4
   -dist DIST          Threshold for interface determination (Angstrom).
                       Default = 8.5
+  -thread THREAD      Number of threads for MultiThreading.
+Default: automatic
+                      detection
 ```
 ## Warning
 The file 'data_handler' has been developed in order to performed machine learning.
 Use ./meetdock for scoring